SystemsApproach/sdn/stratum.rst

-A core challenge of configuring and operating any network device is to define the set of variables available for operators to ``GET`` and ``SET`` on the device, with the additional requirement that this dictionary of variables be uniform across devices (i.e., be vendor-agnostic).
+A core challenge of configuring and operating any network device is to define the set of variables available for operators to ``GET`` and ``SET`` on the device, with the additional requirement that this dictionary of variables should be uniform across devices (i.e., be vendor-agnostic).
 The Internet has already gone through one decades-long exercise defining such a dictionary, resulting in the *Management Information Base (MIB)* used in conjunction with SNMP.
 But